radgrad/docusaurus2/docs/developers/internaloha/design-thoughts.md

 For now, we will continue to run the scrapers using InternAloha code and publish the resulting datafiles to GitHub.
 As noted above, this is a supervised process.
 We have affectionately dubbed the person who supervises the running of the scraper system the "Master of Scraping".

-What will change in this integration is that the Master of Scraping will no longer be required to bring up the static InternAloha site.
-Instead, they will tell the RadGrad Admin that new Internship data is available for upload, and the RadGrad Admin can then go to a "Manage Internships" page with an "Upload Data" button to perform the upload.
+What will change in this integration is that the Master of Scraping will no longer be required to bring up the static InternAloha site (although they might still do it as a part of their QA activities).
+Instead (or in addition), they will tell the RadGrad Admin that new Internship data is available for upload, and the RadGrad Admin can then go to a "Manage Internships" page with an "Upload Data" button to perform the upload.

 The Upload data button will: